About Folding Tales: Who We Are

 Folding Tales is a collection of stories, reviews and experiences about exploring places near and far with travel-friendly folding bikes.
 From small wheels to big wheels, a bike that can fit in a suitcase is a bike that you can always take anywhere with you!

 Not everyone can traverse the globe for a living 365 days a year, and we recognize that there are many different ways to explore.
 We hope that this site will inspire others to find their own unique way of answering their wanderlust for faraway lands, the need for adventure, or a brief escape from the mundane.
 The world is your oyster, as they say, and it is ultimately a person’s right to decide in which direction they will go.
-(Although it's more fun with foldies.)
+(Although it's more fun with bikes that can travel.)

-Maya grew up in the suburbs of Bandar Baru Bangi in Selangor, Malaysia, where cycling was a huge part of her childhood with her three rambunctious brothers.
+Maya Aziz grew up in the suburbs of Bandar Baru Bangi in Selangor, Malaysia, where cycling was a huge part of her childhood with her three rambunctious brothers.
 She remembers fondly days of two-wheeled adventures after school, and exploring the local countryside.
 Originally a roadie, Maya moved to Singapore for work ten years ago, and now divides her love between her road bike and her folding bike - though it's no secret she favors her foldie a fair bit these days.